daniel-p-gonzalez/bon/docs/ch01-03-quick-tour.md

 end
 ```

-### Wrap up

-Let's try something more interesting using everything we've learned so far.
+Let's try something more interesting using everything we've learned about lists.
 Here is an implementation of insertion sort to study:

 Filename: sort.bon